OasisDEX/oasis-earn-sc/packages/summer-cli/README.md

 ## Usage

-Before running make sure that typings in `/abis` are generated, if not go to the package and run `typechain`.
+Before running make sure that typings in `/abis` are generated, if not go to the package and run `yarn typechain`.

 To use cli run

 ```
 yarn cli <command-name> <command-arguments>
 e.g.
-$ yarn cli get-tokens token=eth amount=1
+$ yarn cli get-tokens token=weth amount=1
 ```

 To check avaiable commands run